-The former Indian swing bowler Subrata Guha was an accurate right-arm medium pace bowler who could swing the ball in both ways.
-Unfortunately, his Test appearances were limited.
-He was born at Calcutta on Jan 31, 1946.
+The former Indian swing bowler Subrata Guha was an accurate right-arm medium-pace bowler who could swing the ball in both directions.
+Unfortunately, his test appearances were limited.
+He was born in Calcutta on January 31, 1946.

-Subrata Guha played only four Tests for India, in the late 1960s.
-He finished with three wickets at an unflattering 103.67, and 17 runs at 3.40.
+Subrata Guha played only four Tests for India in the late 1960s.
+He finished with three wickets at an unflattering 103.67 and 17 runs at 3.40.
 His best bowling was 2 for 55.
-He took the wicket of Paul Sheahan and John Gleeson 70 at Kanpur in 1969–70.
+He took the wicket of Paul Sheahan and John Gleeson at Kanpur in 1969–70.

 In the Ranji Trophy, he was considered a solid pillar of strength for Bengal for more than a decade.
 His stats include 209 wickets at an average of 14.61, with the best return of 7 for 18 against Assam at Gauhati in 1972-73.
 In his entire first-class career, he captured 299 wickets at an average of 20.29.

 Subrata Guha arrived on the cricket scene when the accent of the Indian attack was almost totally dependent on the spin.
-His Test appearances thus were limited, which was a pity for he was an accurate right-arm medium-pace bowler.
-He was well managed to have great control over the swing bowling on both ways.
+His test appearances were thus limited, which was a pity for he was an accurate right-arm medium-pace bowler.
+He managed to have great control over the swing bowling on both sides.

-Subrata Guha was part of the Indian side, under Mansur Ali Khan Pataudi captaincy.
-Where he got little success inside matches and took the 22 wickets in 13 games.
+Subrata Guha was part of the Indian side under Mansur Ali Khan Pataudi captaincy.
+He got little success inside matches and took 22 wickets in 13 games.
 He made his Test debut against England at Leeds with a nightmarish start to send down 48 over’s for 0 of 115 runs.
-That is why, Guha, was overlooked for the tour of New Zealand and Australia in 1967–68.
-Thus, he went o domestic cricket for few years.
+That is why Guha was overlooked for the tour of New Zealand and Australia in 1967–68.
+Thus, he went to domestic cricket for a few years.

-Guha was considered to be part of the Indian side to played three Tests against Australia in 1969–70 with moderate success and was not considered thereafter.
-The former Indian swing bowler, died in Mumbai following a massive heart attack early on the morning of November 5, 2003, at the age of 57.
+Guha was considered to be part of the Indian side to play three Tests against Australia in 1969–70 with moderate success and was not considered thereafter.
+The former Indian swing bowler died in Mumbai following a massive heart attack early on the morning of November 5, 2003, at the age of 57.